I think we can all agree algae is a serious pain.

 |Top Top||NICREW Single Channel LED Light Timer for Aquarium, LED Digital Dimmer ClassicLED, ClassicLED Plus, BrightLED and Other Lights with Standard 2.5mm/2.1mm Power Connectors||Prime||Buy On Amazon|

 |Aquatic Arts 5 Large Amano Shrimp | Live Biofilm Eater / Remover / Glass Clearer for Freshwater Aquariums | Pet Caridina for Fish Tank / Aquarium||Prime||Check Price Now|

 What Causes Excessive Algae Growth In A Fish Tank?

-If you have an algae problem or you’re just trying to prevent growth, you should understand what causes algae to grow and flourish.
+If you have an algae problem or you’re just trying to slow algae growth, you should understand what causes algae to grow and flourish.

-- Recent change in lighting source, fluorescent, LED or Other.
+- A recent change in lighting source, fluorescent, LED, or Other.

 - Not enough water changes.
 Don’t be lazy.

 Algae is a concern for all freshwater aquarium owners, so how do you control it?
 To learn the best ways for controlling algae in your freshwater aquarium, we have summarized some of the main points from the video and added some of our own.

 But before that, you need to understand the different types of algae your ‘e up against.